 Chicken scratch embroidery is also referred to as gingham embroidery, Broiderie Suisse, Australian cross stitch and depression lace.
-It is stitched on gingham fabric, which is a woven fabric that is generally white with one other color in a woven check pattern.
+It is a traditional type of embroidery stitched on gingham fabric, a woven fabric that is generally white with one other color in a woven check pattern.
 Gingham comes in different size checks.
 There is no right or wrong side to true gingham fabric since it is woven with two colors.
 There are faux gingham or checked fabrics that are printed that can also be used for chicken scratch embroidery.
 I prefer true woven gingham, if you can find it.

 There are several basic stitches used with chicken scratch embroidery that we will cover in this article.
 In the sampler below, you’ll see the basic cross stitch, running stitch, star stitch, woven square stitch and loop stitch.

 Learn how to embroider on gingham with our step-by-step tutorial.

 As an Amazon Associate I earn from qualifying purchases.
 Read more about our affiliate linking policy.